ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 From the ‘echoes’ directory.

-Navigate to ‘Program.cs’ and insert `.UserSystemd()` as a new line in the location shown in the screenshot.
+Navigate to ‘Program.cs’ and insert `.UseSystemd()` as a new line in the location shown in the screenshot.

 ![|624x381](assets/dotnet-systemd/program-cs.png)